Table of Contents

 Beginning when you join this Company at 3rd level, you've learned to combine cover, concealment, and the deadly accuracy of rifled weaponry to turn you into a lethal battlefield sharpshooter.
 You gain proficiency with the hunting rifle, marksman's rifle, and rifled musket, as well as proficiency with Tinker's Tools.

-In addition, while in a natural environment, if you are receiving the benefits of at least half-cover, you gain a +1 bonus to AC and you don't suffer disadvantage on your ranged attack rolls for firing from a kneeling or prone position.
+In addition, while you are in natural terrain and benefit from at least half cover provided by natural features, you gain a +1 bonus to AC.
 This bonus increases to +2 at 7th level and to +3 at 15th level.

 Deadly Aim